opsaaaaa/RPG_Wiki/gameplay/combat.md

 An Attack succeeds and does damage when it exceeds the enemies Counter Roll.
 When the target has not declare any counters that turn then the counter roll must exceed their targets **DEX**

-they roll the hit check as {% clip Hit Check %}.
+they roll the attack check as {% clip Attack %}.
 Combat skill being any skill the GM decides can be effective in combat.

-After the character succeeds the hit check they roll for their damage.
+After the character succeeds the attack check, then they roll for their damage.
 In melee combat they roll a D6 for each point in Strength they have and one for each point of Weapon Damage their weapon has, {% clip Melee Damage %}.

 For ranged weapons you roll {% clip Ranged Damage %}

 The damage is reduced by the targets armor.
 Armor being **STR**, and any armor items or class/race bonuses.

+{% include clippings.html tags='attack' %}

+## Defence Rolls

+Players can use a action to defend themselves.
+An enemy's attack only does damage if it exceeds the defenders defence roll.

+The if the defender made a defence roll (Block/Dodge) in the current round then any enemy attacks must exceed the defenders roll to do damage.

+A character can choose to use their action to defend a comrade.
+If multiple defence rolls are made to protect the same character then the highest roll should be used.

+{% include clippings.html tags='defence,roll' %}

+## Health and Death

 The damage dealt adds to the current injury level of the combatant.
 Once the injury level exceeds the combatants health( {% clip Health %} ) they become incapacitated.